-Beginning in Spring 2021, the Franklin College will conduct a comprehensive review of all staff positions with three key objectives: (1) to preserve the jobs and salary levels of current Franklin College staff, (2) enhance service and support for departments, and (3) improve career paths and professional development support for staff.
-Phase I of this project will be a transition toward a business services model.
+Beginning in Spring 2021, the Franklin College began conducting a comprehensive review of all staff positions with three key objectives: (1) to preserve the jobs and salary levels of current Franklin College staff, (2) enhance service and support for departments, and (3) improve career paths and professional development support for staff.
+Phase I of this project was a transition toward a business services model.

-In Franklin College's model, business staff will work as a team in a business services office rather than distributed in departments.
-This will allow for increased specialization (e.g., grants specialists), enhanced service levels, and professional development opportunities, which are all beneficial for both faculty and staff.
-It is important to note that departments will have business services staff members assigned to support them, so you will still pick up the phone and call someone who understands the unique needs of your department.
-We anticipate that each department will also have at least one administrative support individual on site to provide local support.
+In Franklin College's model, business staff work as a team in a business services office rather than distributed in departments.
+This allows for increased specialization (e.g., grants specialists), enhanced service levels, and professional development opportunities, which are all beneficial for both faculty and staff.
+It is important to note that departments have business services staff members assigned to support them, so you can still pick up the phone and call someone who understands the unique needs of your department.
+Each department also has at least one administrative support individual on-site to provide local support.